 My dad has a particularly funny way of looking at it.
 He says that planting maize at whatever cost is good because it provides food for the family.
 I disagree, why should I pump in money equivalent to one hundred bags and then just get out 70 bags, I am better off keeping the money in a bank, then waiting for the other less discerning farmers to plant, then I buy from them.
 I can even have this money in a fixed account earning some interest while I wait for them to toil and break their backs for nothing.

 Several factors affect the returns from this investment; these include

-- Land fertility rates, with annual cultivation of the same crops, beans and maize over the last century, without addition of manure, the soils are now exhausted.
+- Land fertility rates, with an annual cultivation of the same crops, beans and maize over the last century, without the addition of manure, the soils are now exhausted.

-- Cultivation methods, where farmers are using the same ploughing methods year in year out, leading to only the very upper portion of the land being churned, hence inability of plant roots to penetrate deeper sections of the soils for nutrition.
+- Cultivation methods, where farmers are using the same plowing methods year in year out, leading to only the very upper portion of the land being turned, hence the inability of plant roots to penetrate deeper sections of the soils for nutrition.

 - Changing weather patterns, where long rains delay and when they come they are erratic and destructive, either by being too little or too much.

 Due to the above, yields have dropped significantly from as high as 30 bags an acre to a low of only 10 bags an acre, as sampled in several farms.
 This means that if the above factors were right, and you were an average farmer and you harvested 20bags, you would earn a cool 20 multiplied by the current price of Ksh 2800 per bag, which sums to Ksh56000 an acre.
 But farmers are only netting 10bags multiplied by Ksh2800, giving a total of 28000.
 This is a loss because the operating expenses are as below, per acre